yuki-kimoto/SPVM-solo/README.md

-# Static Perl - Fast culculation, parallel process, GC, static typing, VM with  perlish syntax
+# Static Perl - Fast calculation, parallel processing, GC, static typing, VM with  perlish syntax

-Do you need **fast Perl**?
-Static Perl provide fast culculation system on Perl.
+Do you need a **fast Perl**?
+Static Perl is a fast calculation system of Perl.

-- **Fast culculation** - Perl biggest weekpoint is culculation performance.
-Static Perl provide fast culculation.
+- **Fast calculation** - The Perl's biggest weak point is the calculation performance.
+Static Perl provides fast calculations.
-- **Paralel process** - Support paralel process to process array fast
+- **Parallel processing** - Support parallel processing to manipulate arrays faster
-- **GC** - You don't need to think about freeing memory
+- **GC** - You don't need to care about freeing memory
 - **Static typing** - Static typing for performance
-- **VM** - Byte code is created and you can run it by Static Perl VM
+- **VM** - Byte codes are generated so that you can run them on Static Perl VM
-- **Perlish syntax** - syntax is very similar with Perl
+- **Perlish syntax** - the syntax is very similar to that of Perl

-This is now **developping**.
+This is now under **developing**.

-I have implmented only parts of **tokenizer** and **abstract syntax tree generator**.
+I have implemented only parts of **tokenizer** and **abstract syntax tree generator**.

 ```
 package Main {